PedroASQPereira/PedroASQPereira/README.md

 ### Hi there 👋

-My name is Pedro, from Portugal and Passionate about Polymorphous Pieces of knownledge.
+My name is Pedro, from Portugal and Passionate about Polymorphous Pieces of knowledge.
 (Maybe I used one too many P's)

 - 🌱 I’m currently learning a large scope of Data Science topics.